nrs-org/novelslop/content/vol_01/chap_12.typ

   "Hey, Mona!
 Come here if you are tired too!"

-  "Heh- I’m okay."
+  "Heh?
+I’m okay."
 Mona reluctantly shook her head, "Just staying here is fine."

   "Don’t be like that.
 The chilling spring breeze is really relaxing."